alessiomora/unlearning_fl/README.md

-# Federated Unlearning via Local Label Smoothing
+# A Survey on Federated Unlearning
-This repository is the official repository of the paper "Federated Unlearning via Local Label Smoothing" by Alessio Mora (alessio.mora@unibo.it).
+This repository is the official repository of the paper "A Survey on Federated Unlearning".

 citation
 ## Results of pretrained transformers on `imagenet-1k`